andyvand/sy201/README.md

 - Reminders<p>

-	Tuesday, 04 Sep, is a Monday schedule.
-We'll have our class in NI227.<p>
+	None.<p>

 - Readings<p>

-	By Tuesday, 04 Sep, Read *Liang*, sections 5.5 through 5.6 (Nested Loops).
-I've placed the code for Checkpoint 5.11 (on p.
-146) in `~/repo/classwork/cw08/nestedLoops-20180904.py`.
-Copy the file from the repo to a location of your choosing.
-It's a collection of loops and is setup so you can un-comment and run individual sections of code.
-Before Tuesday try to manually predict the output of each loop in Checkpoint 5.11, then run the code to check your answers.
+	By Wednesday, 05 Sep, Read *Liang*, sections 5.7 through 5.8 (Nested Loops Case Studies).
+Take time to work through the case studies.
+Type in the code and get it to run.
+Section 5.7 deals with `break` and `continue`.
+These two looping control structures are a little tricky, but can be very powerful.

 - Assignments<p>